International Tiger Day also known as Global Tiger Day, is celebrated annually on July 29.

 - Climate change:

-The rising sea level because of climate change has depleted India’s mangrove belt, Sundarbans, which is one of the Royal Bengal Tiger’s major habitats.
+The rising sea level of climate change has inundated many tiger belts that are close to water bodies.
+India’s mangrove belt, Sundarbans, is one of the Royal Bengal Tiger’s major habitats and the region is getting depleted due to rising water levels.

 Importance of Global Tiger Day: